Assessing the Impact of Unequal Noises and Foreground Modeling on SGWB Reconstruction with LISA: Acceleration in the likelihood computation

-Here we report the improvement in the speed of likelihood computations.
-As expected, no significant differences appear between the posteriors obtained with the original and the \texttt{JAX}-ed code.
-For this purpose, we used the speed measurement functionality implemented in \texttt{Cobaya}~\cite{Torrado:2020dgo}.
+Here we report the improvement in the speed of likelihood computations using the \texttt{SGWBinner} code.
+We used the speed measurement functionality implemented in \texttt{Cobaya}~\cite{Torrado:2020dgo}.
 This evaluates the computational speed for a few sets of the parameters (points) and then discards one result, returning the speed of likelihood computation in the unit of points per sec.
 Notice that by discarding one point, this evaluation does not include the time taken at the initial compilation.
-Therefore, the improvement in evaluated speed corresponds to the overall acceleration of the entire sampling process.
+Therefore, the improvement in evaluated speed, summarized in Tab.~\ref{tab:speed}, corresponds to the overall acceleration of the entire sampling process.